Exploring Many-Body Quantum Geometry Beyond the Quantum Metric with Correlation Functions: A Time-Dependent Perspective: Bures Connection and Second-Order Response

 We now turn back to Eqs.~\eqref{eq:metric_and_connection_def} and \eqref{eq:connection_as_var_deriv} to compute the time-dependent Bures metric.
 As shown in Appendix~\ref{sec:power_series_expansion_of_the_bures_distance}, we can Taylor expand the right-hand side of Eq.~\eqref{eq:buresimplicit} in terms of matrix elements of the perturbed density matrix to find

 where the two contributions $\Gamma^{\mathrm{in}}(t)$ and $\Gamma^\mathrm{f}(t)$ are defined as

 and

 We see that $\Gamma^{\mathrm{f}}(t)$ depends on both the first-order and second-order perturbations of the density matrix, while $\Gamma^\mathrm{in}(t)$ depends only on the first-order perturbation.
-As such, they have distinct interpretations in terms of quantum geometry. $\Gamma^{\mathrm{f}}(t)$ arises from Taylor expanding the Fisher information $F_Q[\rho(t)]$ to next-order in the perturbation $\rho_1+\rho_2+\dots$ beyond Eq.~\eqref{eq:fisher_info_main}.
-It can thus be interpreted as the ``Fisher information'' contribution to the connection.
+As such, they have distinct origins. $\Gamma^{\mathrm{f}}(t)$ arises from replacing $ \rho_1$ of $F_Q[\rho_1]$ in Eq.~\eqref{eq:fisher_info_main} by the total correction $\delta \rho/\kappa = \rho_1 +\kappa \rho_2 +...$, and then Taylor expanding this quantum Fisher information $F_{Q}[\delta \rho /\kappa]$ to next-order in $\kappa$.
+Hence, $\Gamma^{\mathrm{f}}(t)$ can be interpreted as the ``Fisher information'' contribution to the connection.
 On the other hand, $\Gamma^{\mathrm{in}}(t)$ arises from expanding the trace in Eq.~\eqref{eq:buresimplicit} to third order in $\rho_1$.
-It can thus be viewed as an ``intrinsic" contribution to the connection arising from the third-order change to the Bures distance induced by $\rho_1(t)$.
+In fact, for all $n>1$, a term depending on the product of $n$ matrix elements of $\rho_1$ appears at order $\mathcal{O}(\kappa^n)$ in the Bures distance expansion, reflecting the intrinsic structure of the expansion.
+Eq.~\eqref{eq: intrinsic part of Bures connection} can thus be viewed as an ``intrinsic" contribution to the connection arising from the third-order change to the Bures distance induced by $\rho_1(t)$.
 This term arises in the expansion of the Bures distance even when only linear perturbations to the density matrix are considered (as in, e.g. Ref.~\cite{braunstein1994statistical}) We can use the expression Eq.~\eqref{eq:rho_n} for the density matrix in time-dependent perturbation theory to evaluate both Eqs.~\eqref{eq: intrinsic part of Bures connection} and \eqref{eq: response part of Bures connection}.

 The intrinsic contribution $\Gamma^\mathrm{in}(t)$ can be written in terms of a three-operator correlation function

 which involves a single commutator.
 Since $S_{\mu_1\mu_3\mu_2}(\omega_1,\omega_2)$ does not involve a nested commutator, it is distinct from a second-order response function.
 Rather, $S_{\mu_1\mu_3\mu_2}(\omega_1,\omega_2)$ can be thought of as a generalized second-order dynamic structure factor.